theAvoidact.com

 Carriers and claims teams must adjust reservation of rights timelines, tender practices, and coverage analysis workflows to align with the compressed deadlines imposed by the AVOID Act on their insureds.

-• Coverage investigations must complete within the 60 or 90-day filing window
+• Coverage investigations must complete within the 90-day filing window

-• Tender of defense must be accepted or rejected before third-party deadline expires
+• Tender of defense must be accepted or rejected before the third-party deadline expires

 • Primary vs. excess priority disputes now arise on compressed timelines